Tarekvs/E-Mensa/README.md

 ## Overview

 E-Mensa was built using the Model-View-Controller (MVC) concept.
 The core routing script, `index.php`, was not written by me but serves as the foundational structure for the application.
-However, I have implemented all controllers, views, SQL database connections, backend logic, and a logger to extend and enhance the functionality of the website.
+However, I have implemented all controllers, views, SQL database connections, database logic, and a logger to extend and enhance the functionality of the website.

 ## Features